 - Personal expenses

-Taking an online course is more affordable.
+Taking an online course is more affordable but make sure to enroll in top online learning platforms.
 All course materials are presented online and can be downloaded or consumed via an e-reader at a far lower price.

 Sure, just because online education is more affordable does not mean it is free.
 For example, students still need to prepare to cover tuition and fees.
 While some fees are obligatory, others are optional.
 Other expenses include labs, clinical courses, exam proctoring, and assessment for course-level placement.